Module 1.4: Persons Criminally Liable

 The degree of participation in a crime determines the severity of the penalty.
 Principals receive the highest penalty, followed by accomplices, and then accessories.

-- Light felonies - only principals liable: In light felonies, only the principals are held criminally liable.
+- Light felonies - only principals and accomplices liable: In light felonies, only principals and accomplices are held criminally liable.
+Accessories are exempt.
+This is because light felonies are minor offenses, and the law does not concern itself with accessories after the fact for such minor infractions.

 - First-time offender: A person who has been convicted of a crime for the first time.